In this document

 Setting Up the Testing Environment

-The Google Play Developer Console provides configuration tools that let you and others test licensing on your application before it is published.
-As you are implementing licensing, you can make use of the Developer Console tools to test your application's Policy and handling of different licensing responses and error conditions.
+The Google Play Console provides configuration tools that let you and others test licensing on your application before it is published.
+As you are implementing licensing, you can make use of the Play Console tools to test your application's Policy and handling of different licensing responses and error conditions.

 The main components of the test environment for licensing include: